jvdkwast/qgis-processing-pcraster/website/pages/index.md

 ### Linux, MacOS and Windows (conda)

 PCRaster is available on [conda-forge](https://conda-forge.org/feedstock-outputs/index.html) and can be installed using conda.
 Supported platforms are Linux, MacOS and Windows.
 QGIS and PCRaster need to be installed in the same conda environment.
+Note that the newest supported QGIS version is 3.18.3 with Python 3.9.

 First thing you need to do is to install the Conda packaging system.
 Two distributions install Conda: Anaconda and Miniconda.

 1. Download [Anaconda](https://www.anaconda.com/distribution/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) installers for your system and follow the instructions to install it.
-2. Create a new conda environment and install QGIS and PCRaster by typing the following command in the terminal (e.g. Anaconda prompt on Windows): `conda create --name <name_of_the_environment> -c conda-forge qgis pcraster`
+2. Create a new conda environment and install QGIS and PCRaster by typing the following command in the terminal (e.g. Anaconda prompt on Windows): `conda create --name <name_of_the_environment> -c conda-forge python=3.9 qgis pcraster`
 3. Enter the environment by typing `conda activate <name_of_the_environment>`
 4. Type `qgis` to run QGIS
 5. Install the plugin